Comparison · mcp connector

 Frequently asked questions

-How hard is the Claude AbletonMCP setup vs VIXSOUND?
+How hard is the AbletonMCP setup compared to VIXSOUND?

-Claude + AbletonMCP requires installing Python, the uv package manager, the AbletonMCP MIDI Remote Script, editing claude_desktop_config.json, and restarting both Ableton and Claude Desktop.
-VIXSOUND is a signed, notarized app — download, install, sign in, done.
-Stem separation and audio analysis work out of the box.
+AbletonMCP requires installing Python, the uv package manager, and the AbletonMCP MIDI Remote Script, editing claude_desktop_config.json, and restarting both Ableton and Claude Desktop in order.
+VIXSOUND is a signed, notarized app: download, drag to Applications, sign in, and the first-run wizard installs the Ableton Remote Script for you.
+Stems and audio analysis work out of the box.

-No. Claude + AbletonMCP only proxies commands to the Live Object Model.
-There's no built-in stem separation, no BPM/key detection, and no audio-to-MIDI transcription.
-VIXSOUND ships all three and runs them locally on your machine.
+No. AbletonMCP only proxies commands to the Live Object Model.
+There is no built-in stem separation, no BPM/key detection, and no audio-to-MIDI.
+VIXSOUND ships all three and runs them locally on your Mac, so your audio never leaves your machine.

 More comparisons

-Note: Pricing and feature comparisons reflect what was publicly listed at the time of writing.
-Always check the latest on Claude + AbletonMCP's site.
+Note: Pricing and feature comparisons for Claude + AbletonMCP reflect what was publicly listed at the time of writing and may have changed since.